Kernix13/vision-grid-express/README.md

 - Lightbox Slider
   - A full-screen modal that cycles through saved images.
   - Adjustable timing between slides.
-  - Displays either the image’s page notes or its affirmation/goal statement created in the board-page modal.
+  - Displays the image's affirmation/goal statement created in the modal.
 - Affirmation / Goal Statement
   - Click any saved image on the page to open a modal with a larger view.
-  - Add or edit a dedicated affirmation or goal heading for that image.
+  - Add or edit a dedicated affirmation or goal heading for that image (115 character limit).
   - Navigate to other saved images within the modal to quickly update multiple affirmations.
-  - These affirmations can be shown in the full-screen slider instead of the standard page notes.
+  - These affirmations are shown in the full-screen slider instead of the standard page notes.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>